pglen/pyvserv/README.md

  Dependencies:

- Most linux system have all the dependencies by default.
+ Most linux systems already have all the dependencies by default.
 Some dependencies are added automatically on installation.

      pydbase, pyvpacker, pyvecc, pyvguicom